Tony Parisse

 Parisse, a Philadelphia native, didn't begin his professional career until he was almost 28 years old, in 1939.
 The Athletics summoned him from the Wilmington Blue Rocks in September 1943, and, in his second MLB game, Parisse collected two singles and an RBI in a 9–4 victory over the St. Louis Browns at Shibe Park on September 27.
 Those would represent two-thirds of his career hit total in the Majors, and his lone run batted in.

-He briefly managed in the Chicago White Sox farm system (1947) before leaving the game, and died in Philadelphia three weeks before his 45th birthday.
+He briefly managed in the Chicago White Sox farm system (1947) before leaving the game, and died in Philadelphia at age 44.